-SAR testing needs to be done to make sure that the product’s safety and compliance requirements are met.
+Specific Absorption Rate testing needs to be done to make sure that the product’s safety and compliance requirements are met.
 Different countries have introduced standards that limit the amount of RF exposure allowed from a variety of wireless devices.
-Avoiding natural and manmade sources of radiation is impossible.
+Avoiding natural and man made sources of radiation is impossible.
 With SAR testing the amount of RF exposure from a mobile phone or any other wireless device can be measured.
 Also, SAR testing can be done in all stages during the product development cycle.
 An early-stage SAR testing allows the manufacturer to control and modify products more easily.

 In some countries, the SAR test results must be displayed when the product is put up to the sale.
 For example, in France, this will be required from the 1st of July onwards.
 Manufacturers and retailers need to demonstrate that the products they are providing, meet the SAR requirements stated by the country or market.

 The SAR measurement standards usually require that the product manufacturers include the most severe and worst-case operating conditions during the tests for all the frequency bands, then passing the requirements means that the device will never exceed the maximum levels of consumer RF exposure.
 It is good to remember that this does not indicate the normal use of the device.